 Taxi Sahlgren, +358 400 121 122

-Note: During the low season our guests can take advantage of transports by the Örö service company – see below.
-Sometimes they have boats going straight from Dalsbruk.
-Therefore please check if you are able to get a ride from Dalsbruk, in which case you can skip the Kasnäs part.
+Note: During the low season our guests may also hitch rides from the Örö service company – see below.
+Sometimes they have boats going straight from/to Dalsbruk.

 High season (May-September): During the high season there are daily ferry connections from Kasnäs to Örö and back, run by multiple private entrepeneurs:

-In addition to these, a free ferry on Thursdays is usually also available during the high season, see below:
+In addition to these, the free ferry on Thursdays is also available during the high season, see below:

-Low season (October-April): During the low season the connections are limited.
-A weekly ferry connection with Ms Stella is scheduled, but it does not always move if there’s no cargo or residents to be transported.
-The ferry runs on Thursdays, leaving Kasnäs at 10:30 AM and Örö around 1 PM.
-We advise you to contact the ferry company a few days in advance to let them know you are coming.
-Please call the ferry directly (+358 40 6756 441) or contact email@example.com (+358 400 849444).
-Please also note that during the winter season, or if they are going to offload heavy cargo, they might use the northern harbour in Örö.
-Upon leaving Örö, you can call the ferry directly to make sure you will be in the right harbour.
+Low season (October-April): During the low season the connections are mostly limited to a ferry connection once a week.
+The ferry Ms Stella runs on Thursdays, leaving Kasnäs at 10:30 in the morning and Örö around 12:00.
+The ferry does not run if there’s nothing to transport, so please inform the ferry company at the minimum 24 hours in advance.
+Call the ferry (+358 40 6756 441) or send them an email (firstname.lastname@example.org).
+Please also note that sometimes they might use the northern, instead of the southern, harbour in Örö.
+When leaving Örö or receiving goods from the shop, you can call the ferry to make sure you will be in the right harbour.

-If the ferry is not available, transportations might be arranged with the Örö service company.
+Sometimes transportations can be arranged with the Örö service company outside the Thursdays ferry schedule.
 Depending on the amount of construction and maintenance work, they or their subcontractors have boats running weekly or even multiple times a week, either from Kasnäs or from Dalsbruk.
 To enquire about their weekly schedules, please contact: Juha-Pekka Seppälä, +358 (0)400 584142, meidanhuolto (at) gmail.com.

 There most flexible, but more expensive way of reaching Örö is the taxi boat: Taxiboat Roger Granlund (+358 400 824 806).
 The service is available year-round as long as the sea is not frozen.

-Please note that if the sea freezes completely, there should be auxiliary connections either with the ice-breaking capable ferry or smaller hydrocopters/hovercrafts.
-In any case, we recommend having at least one, preferably two weeks stock of food, especially in the winter season, and being flexible with your schedule.
+Please note that due to the infrequent connections we recommend keeping two weeks stock of food, especially in the winter season, and being flexible with your schedule.

 Finding the Residency House

-The boats and ferries normally enter the southern harbour in Örö, which is closer to the house.
+The boats and ferries normally enter the southern harbour in Örö.
 However, when transporting heavy cargo or during the winter season, the ferry might go to the northern harbour.
 It’s a bit longer walk (about 2km) to the house.
 You can ask the ferry personnel which harbour they are going to.

 We have a small carriage in the southern harbour (marked “Öres”) that you can use to carry your luggage.
-We also have three old-school bicycles on the island.
+We also have three bicycles on the island and a trailer for a bicycle.
 If going to the northern harbour, there are usually construction workers and personnel unloading stuff from the ferry – you may kindly ask if they can give a ride to your luggage, and perhaps your self too.

 Information about getting the keys will be provided by email.

 Upon arrival and leaving the island, at least in the winter months, please let the service guys know.
-The service staff lives in the red and green barracks close to the first large crossroads.
+In case you don’t meet them in the harbour, the service staff lives in the red and green barracks close to the first large crossroads.
 Knocking on the door and saying hi will suffice.

 The residency is entirely self serviced.
 The residents are expected to clean the apartment and do their laundry.